 Lord, I keep looking sideways.
 I see their wins and wonder if I’m falling behind.
 Remind me that my story is different.
 Help me stay in my lane and trust that You’re not late with my breakthrough.
 Amen.

-Comparison is one of the fastest ways to lose sight of God’s work in your own life.
-Galatians 6:4 encourages us to take pride in our own work without comparing ourselves to others.
-This prayer brings you back to your lane, your timeline, and your God-given identity.
-You don’t have to compete to be valuable; you already are.
+Comparison is one of the quickest ways to lose sight of God’s work in your life.
+Galatians 6:4 encourages us to take pride in our own work without measuring ourselves against others.
+This prayer helps bring you back to your own path, your timeline, and your God-given identity.
+You don’t need to compete for your value; you are already valuable.

 God, I’ve been working and praying, and I still don’t see results.
 I’m tired of waiting.
 Please give me endurance.
 Remind me that waiting isn’t wasted time when it’s spent trusting You.
 Amen.